orangeadam3/terra121/README.md

 ### We now have a public server that you can test the mod without ever having to install it!!!!

-### It is cuurently not online, working on a fix or alternative
+### It is currently not online, working on a fix or alternative!!!
+PLEASE DO NOT BOTHER FYREBURNS!!!!

 The server is hosted by FyreBurns from the [Cubic Chunks Discord](https://discord.gg/kMfWg9m), you will need **AT LEAST** Forge and CubicChunks installed on your machine to join (download information can be found in the Prerequisites below)!